tikikun/tikikun.github.io/content/posts/the-hidden-cost-of-llm-training-why-optimizers-gulp-down-vram/index.md

 1. The first moment estimate (m)
 2. The second moment estimate (v)

-This means that for a model with N parameters, AdamW effectively needs to store an extra 2N (and probably some more) number of paramemters for the update (because each parameters need to have 2 values in the optimizer).
+This means that for a model with **N parameters**, AdamW effectively needs to store an extra **2N parameters** (and probably some more) number of paramemters for the update (because each parameters need to have 2 values in the optimizer).

 Visually, m and v should carry as many value as exactly the weight